A pleasant ramble all around the hill.

 - Just past Ray School, turn R onto Hemlock Rd, pass Rip Rd, bear R at Y for Ledge Rd.

-- Continue ½ mile up Hemlock Rd, around hairpin turn to its end at a long private drive.
+- Continue ½ mile up Hemlock Rd, around hairpin turn to its end at a private drive.

-- Park in the circle here.
+- Park in the circle here, being careful not to block the drive.

 What You Should Know